A Star Is Born (2018 soundtrack): Critical reception

-Writing for The Daily Telegraph, Neil McCormick gave the album a moderately positive review, saying the soundtrack was enjoyable, but criticized the "slightly awkward journey from rock balladry to slickly superficial pop" and stated that "there is also a weird disconnect as the soundtrack shifts gear to anodyne modern pop".
-Jeremy Winograd of Slant Magazine, in a mixed review, was critical of the album, saying "There's undoubtedly a strong 10-song album lodged at the core of A Star Is Born, but unlike the film, wherein an outsized sense of sentimentality is rendered affecting by the more grounded performances, there's not nearly enough substance here to justify all the bombast."
-Will Hodgkinson of The Times felt the album "sounds like a dreary collection of earnest heartland rock", adding that Gaga delivered the only standout moments due to her expressive vocals, while Cooper's contributions were generic.
+Chris DeVille of Stereogum opined that the soundtrack succeeds both as a narrative companion to the film and as a standalone pop record, though he wrote that it "could stand to go off the deep end more often".
+By contrast, Matt Miller of Esquire argued that many of the soundtrack's songs are so closely woven into the film's plot, emotional arc, and themes that they feel "fundamentally incomplete" on their own.
+Writing for The Daily Telegraph, Neil McCormick gave the album a moderately positive review, describing it as enjoyable but criticizing its "slightly awkward journey from rock balladry to slickly superficial pop" and the "weird disconnect" that emerges when it shifts into "anodyne modern pop".
+In a mixed review for Slant Magazine, Jeremy Winograd wrote that "there's undoubtedly a strong 10-song album lodged at the core of A Star Is Born", but argued that, unlike the film, whose emotional excess is grounded by the cast's restrained performances, the soundtrack lacks enough substance "to justify all the bombast."
+Will Hodgkinson of The Times was more negative, writing that the album "sounds like a dreary collection of earnest heartland rock", while adding that Gaga provides its main highlights through her expressive vocals and that Cooper's contributions are more generic.